Planning for a Power BI Enterprise Deployment

 Like, so, something that’s high value, low complexity, something that can be delivered easily, that is going to give you good adoption for people’s introduction to Power BI, and that ability to prioritize the projects.
 And you find that inside larger organizations, executives tend to jockey for position in terms of getting new technologies into their area.
 And you’ll need to ask them to provide the relative priority to you.

-And then, of course, the licensing, or what type of licenses do we need, and, and, when do we need them, and who needs them?
+And then, of course, the licensing, or what type of licenses do we need when do we need them, and who needs them?

 So, let’s briefly look at the licenses for Power BI.